thomasahle/coop/README.md

     See a list of your latest orders python3 coop.py ordrer

-    Write an earlier order to a file for easy re-ordering. python3 coop.py ordrer N --write FILNAVN
+    Write an earlier order to a file for easy re-ordering python3 coop.py ordrer N --write FILNAVN

     Pick a time for delivery